 Video Reproducción Asistida ORG - ¿Se necesita algún tratamiento o cuidado especial tras la transferencia de embriones? - by the Embryologist Aitziber Domingo, on November, 27 2017.
 [See the original video in Spanish here]

-FAQs from users: 'Is it safe to travel during the Two-Week wait?', 'How long do I have to wait to take a pregnancy test after IVF?', 'What symptoms are common during the 2WW?', 'What are the symptoms during the 2WW with egg donation?', 'What should you eat during the two week wait?', 'What are the symptoms during the 2WW with blastocyst transfer?', 'Is it normal to have a swollen belly during the 2WW?', 'Is travel recommended during the 2WW?' and 'What are the most common BFP-two week wait symptoms?'.
+FAQs from users: 'Is it safe to travel during the Two-Week wait?', 'How long do I have to wait to take a pregnancy test after IVF?', 'What symptoms are common during the 2WW?', 'What are the tips for handling two-week wait?', 'What are the symptoms during the 2WW with egg donation?', 'What should you eat during the two week wait?', 'What are the symptoms during the 2WW with blastocyst transfer?', 'Is it normal to have a swollen belly during the 2WW?', 'Is travel recommended during the 2WW?' and 'What are the most common BFP-two week wait symptoms?'.